These are different than the Vintage Nuts and Saddles.

 The vintage uses a vegetable oil to transfer an even golden-tan coloring throughout the piece.
 The result is an even color and a slight oily feel to the bone.
 Most folks like the oily feel.
 It does not hurt a thing and once in the application the oily feature is unnoticed.

 The amber is a red-brown color that is infused in the material as a water based infusion.
 This renders the beautiful red-brown in an uneven way so you have gradations of this beautiful color in your nut and saddle.
 The color is throughout the nut or saddle but in an uneven way that gives the appearance of a stone with variations of color.
 Once the moisture evaporates, after the infusion process, you are left with a dry feel just like regular bone has.
 So you have color and a regular dry bone feel.
+As blanks, the nut and saddle rarely match in color but once finished up and in application the color differences are not a problem.

 We offer these in what nearly all applications call for: A nut blank that is large enough to do a 1/4" slot and of coarse that means it will make a nut for virtually any guitar out there.
 The nut blank is long enough and tall enough to fit anything that is normal.
 The saddle blank is the same way - large enough to do a Martin, Gibson, Taylor, etc. Made to finish at 1/8+ thick or anything thinner and 4.25 " long or anything shorter.